Introduction / History

 What Are Their Needs?

-In places where the Gospel is being preached to the Munda-Santal, the listeners almost immediately receive after the village council talks it over.
-These precious tribes are ripe unto harvest; they simply need people to show them the way back to the Genuine God!
+In places where the gospel is being preached to the Munda-Santal, many listeners almost immediately receive Christ after the village council talks it over.
+These precious tribes are ripe unto harvest; they simply need people to show them the way to the true God!